CISSP vs Security+: Which Cybersecurity Certification Should You Choose

 In contrast, CompTIA's Security+ is positioned as "the 1st security certification IT professionals should earn" with a focus on entry-level knowledge and a 2-year minimum system administration work experience requirement.
 The Security+ exam is:

-Those pursuing or already in cybersecurity management roles are better positioned to succeed at CISSP training and at achieving a passing score on the CISSP certification exam.
+Those pursuing or already in cybersecurity management roles are better positioned to succeed at CISSP training and to pass the CISSP certification exam.

 CISSP vs Security+: Exam Testing Center